MCDReforged/MCDReforged/docs/README.md

 - Empty translations will be generated for new texts
 - `#, fuzzy` comments will be added to the translation for changed texts.
 Fixed the translation and remove the `#, fuzzy` comment
 - Translations for removed texts will be moved to the bottom of the `.po` file and be commented out
+- Those msgid starts with `Bases: ` for base class displaying in auto-gen classes don't need to be translated

 ## Auto build server